Reinforcing a Philosophy: A counting approach to square functions over local fields: Introduction

-A main observation in our approach is the fact that special subvarieties play a role for square-function estimates on curves of finite-type.
+Our main observation is the fact that special subvarieties play a role for square-function estimates on curves of finite-type.
 From the point of view of Diophantine equations, this indicates that rather than measuring `strong diagonal behavior', square function estimates should be viewed as a sign that the number of rational points on the underlying variety accumulates on a finite number of special subvarieties of the appropriate dimension.
-Here, the classical diagonal is the archetypical example of such a subvariety, but there may be more.
+Here, the set of diagonal solutions is the archetypical example of such a subvariety, but there may be more.
 The easiest example of this is the curve $\gamma(T)=(T,T^3)$, where the square function estimate is connected to the problem of counting solutions to the pair of equations

 It is not hard to see that beyond the `strongly diagonal' solutions $\{x_1, x_2\}=\{y_1,y_2\}$ there are also solutions of the shape $x_1=-x_2$, $y_1=-y_2$.